Ultraforce

 The Ultraforce is a fictional superhero group that appears in American comic books published by Malibu, and later Marvel.
 The purpose of the group was to protect the public and keep other "Ultras" (superheroes) from becoming unruly.

 The group consists of various Ultras in Malibu's Ultraverse, including the super-strong Prime; Hardcase, one of the first public Ultras and the most famous; Prototype, Ultra-Tech's armored spokesperson; Topaz, warrior queen of Gwendor; the undead Ghoul, the last surviving member of the Exiles; and the mysterious Contrary, who organized the team and provided their technology.

-In 1994, Ultraforce was adapted into an animated television series that ran for 13 episodes.
-The series was produced by DIC.
+In 1995, Ultraforce was adapted into an animated television series that ran for 13 episodes.
+The series was produced by DIC Entertainment.

 Publication history

-The team debuted in Ultraforce #0 (Sept.
-1994).
+The team debuted in Ultraforce #1 (August 1994).
 In a similar fashion to the Avengers and Justice League, Ultraforce was an assemblage of ultras (superheroes) who each had an existing series of their own.
-The first Ultraforce series ran for 11 issues, from #0-10.
-The first 7 issues were written by Gerard Jones and drawn by George Perez.
+The first Ultraforce series ran for 11 issues, from #0–10.
+The first 7 issues were written by Gerard Jones and drawn by George Pérez.

-After the purchase of Malibu Comics by Marvel, Ultraforce began a crossover with the Avengers in the Black September event with Avengers/Ultraforce.
-After the event, the Ultraforce book was reformed and ran for 16 issues (September 1995-December 1996), from issue ∞ to issue 15, until the end of the Ultraverse imprint.
+After the purchase of Malibu Comics by Marvel, Ultraforce began a crossover with the Avengers in the "Black September" event with Avengers/Ultraforce.
+After the event, the Ultraforce book was reformed and ran for 16 issues (September 1995–December 1996), from issue ∞ to issue 15.
+A one-shot (Ultraverse Future Shock #1) was published in February 1997 to wrap up unresolved plot lines.
 The Ultra's team were also depicted in a multitude of events such as Black September, Phoenix Resurrection, Ultraforce/Spider-Man, and Ultraverse Unlimited.

+Marvel ended the Ultraverse line in 1997.